ibm-cloud-docs/vpc/architecture-workload-isolation.md

 The data that you provide to the VPC service in your region is exchanged only with logging and data services in the same region.
 Data backups are stored in {{site.data.keyword.cloud_notm}} Object Storage in the same region.

-### Working with Approved Scanning Vendors (ASV)
+## Working with Approved Scanning Vendors (ASVs)
-{: #approved-scanning-vendors)
+{: #approved-scanning-vendors}

 It is solely the responsibility of the customer to have ASV scans of LBaaS and VPN data-plane appliances completed on a quarterly basis (a PCI requirement).
 IBM does not use ASVs to scan data-plane appliances because the scans can negatively impact customer workload functions and performance.